 Fair trade fashion brands have to earn certification by a fair trade organisation and must follow strict guidelines to do so.
 By purchasing a piece of clothing from a fair trade fashion brand, you can be sure the environment has been protected in the process.

 There are many studies on fair trade fashion and it is widely believed that only underdeveloped countries exploit their employees.
-But a study performed in the UK proved that to be untrue.
-It showed that up to 90% of garment workers don’t receive the national minimum wage; they work without contracts and are often forced to work under intense and cruel conditions.
-It happens on our doorstep too!
+But a study by the University of Nottingham’s Rights Lab and De Montfort University performed in the UK proved that to be untrue.

 Every worker in every industry, in every country, deserves to be paid fairly for the work done.
 Fair trade certification means that this happens.